Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space: Related Work

-In contrast to existing studies on double descent, our approach distinguishes itself by exploring the phenomenon through the lens of the learned feature space generated by trained models.
+In contrast to existing studies, our approach distinguishes itself by exploring the phenomenon through the lens of the learned feature space generated by trained models.
 The most related works to ours are the concurrent ones by \citet{gamba2022deep}, which measure sharpness at clean and noisily-labeled data points and empirically showed that smooth interpolation emerging both for large over-parameterized networks and trained large models confidently predicts the noisy training targets over large volumes around each training point.
-While their study also entailed an analysis involving separate evaluations of clean and noisily-labeled data points, we employed the $k$-nearest neighbor algorithm to infer the interrelationship between these two categories of training data in the learned feature space and demonstrated that for over-parameterized models, noisy labeled data tends to be classified alongside its genuine counterparts.
+While their study also entailed an analysis involving separate evaluations of clean and noisily labelled data points, we employed the $k$-nearest neighbour algorithm to infer the inter-relationship between these two categories of training data in the learned feature space and demonstrated that for over-parameterized models, noisy labelled data tends to be classified alongside its genuine counterparts.
 Our approach suggests that the double descent phenomenon is a consequence of deep learning models learning how to separate the noise from the information in the training set.